 One recent study concluded that there are geographical limits to a forest's positive carbon sequestering capabilities.
 Using a computer model to project the effects of forest-cover over 100 years, the farther away from the equator the trees were, the smaller the carbon offsetting effects became [source: Amos].
 The tropical climate around the equator is prime land because trees block out sunlight and absorb water from the moist soil that evaporates and becomes low-lying clouds.
 In higher latitudes, colder temperatures often mean less cloud cover.
 Without that cover, trees absorb more sunlight, actually heating the earth [source: Swaminathan].
 Also, when trees rot and die, they release their stored carbon dioxide back into the atmosphere.

 On the large and small scale, tree planting should be carefully planned to promote health in the local ecosystem and the world.
-If you'd like to learn more about trees, visit the links on the next page.
+If you'd like to learn more about trees, visit the links below.